suchipi/safety-match/README.md

 `safety-match` provides pattern matching for JavaScript, TypeScript, and Flow.

+> Flow support is a work in progress and may not work for you.
+It's highly recommended to use TypeScript instead, if you can.

 ## Why?

 The point of `safety-match` is that I wanted to bring [Rust's experience of pattern-matching on enums](https://doc.rust-lang.org/1.1.0/book/match.html#matching-on-enums) to JavaScript.